chobbs/ARM-Templates/README.md

 $ ./deploy.sh
 ```

-After your initial creation, you can continue to publish Incremental deployments using of the following command below.
+After you're initial deployment, you can continue to publish Incremental deployments using one of the following commands.
-Use our published template directly using `--template-uri`
+You can published this repo template directly using `--template-uri`

 > az group deployment create --template-uri https://raw.githubusercontent.com/chobbs/ARM-Templates/master/src/mainTemplate.json --verbose --resource-group "${group}" --mode Incremental --parameters parameters/password.parameters.json